Nicholaswogan/PhotochemPy/README.md

 2. **Integration with Python:** The code interfaces with Python really well.
 To try this out run `./compile_parallel` (or `./compile` for serial processing).
 This will use the tool `f2py` to generate a python module of the fortran code.
 To test the code run `python test_integrate.py` to integrate to an atmosphere at photochemical equilibrium.
 Also check out the file `PhotochemPy.py`

 3. **Fortran 90 features:** The code is more modern syntax.
 Variables are dynamically allocated (the code only needs to be compiled once for all problems).
+No variables are implicit.

 ## Ideas that I will work on